 Bursa Malaysia Berhad (Bursa Malaysia) is an exchange holding company responsible for the stock exchange of Malaysia.
 It is an integrated exchange, offering a full suite of products.
 Examples of offerings include Equities, Derivatives, Offshore and Shariah-compliant products, Exchange Traded Funds (ETFs), Real Estate Investment Trusts (REITs), Structured Warrants (SWs) and Exchange-Traded Bonds and Sukuk (ETBS).
 They also offer Bursa Suq Al-Sila’.

-Most of us know that Bursa Malaysia obtains the majority of its earnings is derived by charging individuals a brokerage fee when an individual buys or sells a share.
+Most of us know that Bursa Malaysia obtains the majority of its earnings by charging individuals a fee when we buy or sell a share.
 Bursa Malaysia also earns some of its revenue through IPOs and listing of company equities to the share market.

-Dividends (5/5): ⭐ ⭐ ⭐ ⭐ ⭐
+Dividends (4/5): ⭐ ⭐ ⭐ ⭐

 Value (4/5): ⭐ ⭐ ⭐ ⭐

 Financials (5/5): ⭐ ⭐ ⭐ ⭐ ⭐

 Datuk Muhammad Umar Swift is the current CEO of Bursa Malaysia Bhd.
 He took over the position from Datuk Seri Tajuddin Atan, who held the position for 7 years.
 Datuk Muhammad Umar Swift brings with him years of experience within the banking and insurance area.

 Ms Rosidah Baharom is the current acting Chief Financial Officer.
 Her tenure with Bursa Malaysia stretches back to the year 1998.
 She has held various positions within Bursa Malaysia before her latest stint as CFO.
 This will be her 6th year as CFO of Bursa Malaysia Bhd.